Pumpkin Spice Waffles

-These Gluten-free Pumpkin Waffles are so wholesome and delicious.
+These Pumpkin Spice Waffles are so wholesome and delicious.
 They are perfect to make ahead and freeze for a quick and easy breakfast this fall!
+Oh and they just so happen to be gluten-free!

 This waffle recipe is a little riff on my existing oat flour waffle recipe, made with just oat flour and other simple ingredients.
 They are easy to make and add that little bit of pumpkin flair that makes me excited for fall.
 Let’s make them!